 - Confirm the details are correct on the summary page, then input your payment details to finalise SIMBA plan sign-up.

 Broadband activation should happen within a week.
 The SIMBA website says that customers can opt in for installation during sign-up, otherwise, you’ll have to configure your home network yourself.
-Self-installers will receive an ONT, which connects to the NetLink Trust termination point via a fibre patch cord.
-The ONT can technically connect to one wired device for internet, but you’ll want to connect it to a router to share the internet with more devices around the home (including WiFi devices).
+Self-installers will receive an ONU, which connects to the NetLink Trust termination point via a fibre patch cord.
+The ONU can technically connect to one wired device for internet, but you’ll want to connect it to a router to share the internet with more devices around the home (including WiFi devices).

 SIMBA fibre broadband plan add-ons

-The only add-ons for SIMBA’s fibre broadband plan are the optional WiFi 7 routers.
+The only add-ons for SIMBA’s fibre broadband plan are the optional Wi-Fi 7 routers.

-For a cheaper option, consider the cheaper D-Link BE7200 for $179 (typically, $399 RRP), which has 7Gbps shared dual-band WiFi speeds, with one 10Gbps WAN (internet) port, one 10Gbps LAN (local) port and four 1Gbps LAN ports.
+For a cheaper option, consider the D-Link DPN-BE7212GR for $179 ($399 RRP), which has 7Gbps shared dual-band WiFi speeds, with one 10Gbps WAN (internet) port, one 10Gbps LAN (local) port and four 1Gbps LAN ports.

 Alternatively, consider the Amazon Eero Max 7 for $399 (usually $799 RRP).
 This WiFi 7 mesh WiFi router has 13.7Gbps shared tri-band WiFi speeds, with two auto-sensing 10Gbps Ethernet ports and two auto-sensing 2.5Gbps Ethernet ports.